ms-jpq/coq_nvim/README.md

 - Real time [performance statistics](https://github.com/ms-jpq/coq_nvim/tree/coq/docs/STATS.md)

 - Look at the gifs!
-(The TMUX one shows it the best)
+The bottom few are the **fastest when I didn't show down on purpose** to show features.

 ### Fuzzy Search